dennisnordberg/julia-school/content/julia/dataframes.md

 This means we are now in Julia's package manager (hence the abbreviation <code class="julia-pkg">pkg</code>
 ).
 We can install packages with a lot less typing in here (compared to at the green `julia` prompt).

-Go ahead and add the DataFrames package by typing in the line below and hitting return/Enter:
+Go ahead and add the DataFrames package by inputting the line below:

 `add DataFrames`